xBlade58/smart-meter-platform-page/specification/2_DataModel/overview.md

 ### OperationalPropertyDefinition

-A single _PropertyValue_ belongs to a overall category, in order to combine the same propertys from different meter readings.
+A single _PropertyValue_ belongs to a overall category, in order to combine the same properties from different meter readings.
 The _OperationalPropertyDefinition_ MUST define an ID and SHOULD define a name.
 It MAY specify allowed units and a description.

 > [!NOTE]
-> The purpose of an OperationalProperty is to make the same values from different souces comparable.
+> The purpose of an OperationalProperty is to make the same values from different sources comparable.
 Two SmartMeter's measuring the same value should use the same property.

 ### PhysicalMeterElement